GMLC-TDC/HELICS/docs/user-guide/index.md

 * experienced users that are incorporating a new simulator and need to know how to use specific features in the HELICS API
 * developers of HELICS who are improving HELICS functionality and contributing to the code base

-This manual is primarily targeted to those in the first two categories.
-Other documentation xxxxxxxx exists that can be helpful for the latter two types of users.

 ## User Guide Overview ##
 * [**Co-simuation Overview**](./co-simulation_overview.md) - A more detailed discussion of what co-simulation is and how it is used
 * [**HELICS Key Concepts**](./helics_key_concepts) - Key terms and concepts to understand before running co-simulations with HELICS
 * [**HELICS Co-Simulation Walk-through**](./helics_co-sim_sequence.md) - A notional walk-through of a simple transmission and distribution HELICS co-simulation to show the basic steps the software runs through